 - Initial Teacher Training courses - 31 July

 We'll send you an email before your annual report is due.

-Annual reports should be emailed to the Head of Quality at email@example.com.
-Academic Services will copy reports immediately to Subject Leaders and all relevant staff.
+Annual reports should be emailed to the Head of Academic Governance and Policy at firstname.lastname@example.org.
+The team will then copy reports immediately to Subject Leaders and all relevant staff.
 External examiners retain the right to send reports directly to the Vice-Chancellor.